A recent meta-analysis concluded that dietary fat is not significantly correlated with coronary heart disease or cardiovascular disease (1).

 Hamburger and french fries, bacon and hashbrowns, pepperoni pizza.
 When research subjects fill out food frequency questionnaires, a check for “hamburger” is a check for saturated fat.
 But what do we eat hamburgers with?
 Typically a white, refined carbohydrate bun, along with a high sugar condiment like ketchup!

-According to the FFQ analysis, it was just hamburger full of “disease-laden” saturated fats.
+According to the FFQ analysis, it was just a hamburger full of “disease-laden” saturated fats.
 The “white bread” and “condiment” part tends to be ignored.

 Additionally, not all studies control for processed vs. unprocessed meat as sources of saturated fat.